-Policy 1.10.5: The UP-Mixed Use land use category requires a planned development zoning and specific City Commission approval.
+Policy 1.10.5: The Planned Community land use category requires a planned development zoning and specific City Commission approval.
 If planned development zoning is proposed, appropriate density shall take into consideration visual compatibility and design standards as defined in the zoning regulations and may not exceed 45 dwellings units per gross acre.
 A determination of compatibility between the existing and proposed development shall be based on the design standards.
-Urban Planning in the Coastal High Hazard Area is subject to the same considerations of visual compatibility, but must guarantee that hurricane evacuation times are maintained or reduced. (see Policy 8.5).
+Planned Community in the Coastal High Hazard Area is subject to the same considerations of visual compatibility, but must guarantee that hurricane evacuation times are maintained or reduced. (see Policy 8.5.7).

-Density/Intensity Transfer Credit for Environmentally Sensitive Lands
+Density/Intensity Credits for Environmentally Sensitive Lands

-Objective 1.11: The City shall allow a partial credit for environmentally sensitive lands (ESA) to effectively preserve ESA's and to Einsure theat new development will be compatible with the ESA's located onsite. preservation of and of development on properties containing environmentally, sensitive lands, the City shall allow the transfer of a portion of the density/intensity of the environmentally sensitive land to the upland acreage.
+Objective 1.11: The City shall allow a partial credit for environmentally sensitive lands (ESA) to effectively preserve ESA's and to insure that new development will be compatible with the ESA's located onsite.

-Policy 1.11.1: For those designated as environmentally, sensitive lands, no development shall be permitted on those properties.
-A maximum density/intensity transfer of 25% of the environmentally sensitive acreage to the upland portion of the property is permitted.
-If ESA's are less than 25% of the acreage of the site, the entire project acreage is multiplied by the applicable density/intensity permitted by the Plan category to calculate the number of units permissible.
+Policy 1.11.1: If ESA's are less than 25% of the acreage of the site, the entire project acreage is multiplied by the applicable density/intensity permitted by the Plan category to calculate the number of units permissible.

-Policy 1.11.2: If a density/intensity transfer occurs, only those uses deemed compatible with the adjacent wetlands shall be permitted.
-ESA's are 25% or more of the acreage of the site, the upland acreage is multiplied by 1.25 times the applicable density/intensity permitted by the Plan category to calculate the number of units permissible.
+Policy 1.11.2: If ESA's are 25% or more of the acreage of the site, the upland acreage is multiplied by 1.25 times the applicable density/intensity permitted by the Plan category to calculate the number of units permissible.